A few hundred spider species can be found in the Tri-State area.

 Control usually made when number of sightings exceed customer "tolerance levels".

-Our service technicians can provide a critical web-cleaning process that removes the web (a major food source for the spider) and leaves a light insecticide residual behind.
+Our service technicians can provide a critical web-cleaning process (multiple webs are constructed by a single female) by sweeping the web and leaving a light insecticide residual behind.

 This is recommended in addition to a standard interior/ exterior triple-barrier insecticide residual treatment for spider and general insect pest control.